Bender: Where did you get an idiotic idea like that?

-- toyed with in the ten tennis shoes adventure book, where two characters are recruited to fight in a gladiatorial match, by opposing teams. neither knows the other is their opponent, and after the two leaders tell the characters that the other killed their girlfriend/friends, they are willing to fight- but when they figure out who the other is, they stop.
+- Toyed with in the ten tennis shoes adventure book, where two characters are recruited to fight in a gladiatorial match, by opposing teams.
+Neither knows the other is their opponent and after the two leaders tell the characters that the other killed their girlfriend/friends, they are willing to fight- but when they figure out who the other is, they stop.

-- The Outer Limits TOS episode "Fun and Games".
+- The Outer Limits (1963) episode "Fun and Games".

-- An unusual use came in the first season of Black Adder, when Edmund challenges a notorious warrior to a duel for calling him a bastard (parentally speaking).
+- An unusual use came in the first season of Black Adder when Edmund challenges a notorious warrior to a duel for calling him a bastard (parentally speaking).
 He rather loses momentum when the man enthusiastically replies ''TO THE DEATH!", but can't back out by that point.

 - The MO of the murderer in the Criminal Minds episode "The Fight".

 - The Season 3 finale of Cobra Kai has a flashback to when a young John Kreese was a POW in Vietnam.
 His platoon was captured when he hesitated to set off an explosive charge that would have killed one of their own (he was executed when captured anyway).
 During their captivity, their captain and Kreese (offering to replace fellow soldier Terry Silver) are forced to fight on a small bridge over a snake pit.
 During the fight, an air strike drives off their captors.
 Kreese, however, angry at the captain for not telling him his girlfriend died in a car crash, sends him to his death.

 - Power Rangers Lost Galaxy: Deviot outfits the Blue and Green Rangers with mind-controlling shackles, forcing them to fight each other so he can harness the energy they expend.
 They probably would have died from exhaustion had the other Rangers not staged a rescue.